 When is it ever a good idea to replace one Dick with another Dick and then fail to explain why a new Dick is walking around the house when the old Dick was loved by everybody (need to rephrase this before publication)?

 But this stealthy Kiev to Kyiv renaming irks me in ways that gives me a rash near my Beyoncé tattoo and has led to copycat renamings by other municipalities.
-The entire world of signage is on edge wondering if St. Petersburg will revert to Leningrad or the 7 continents to Pangea or if brooding Matthew McConaughey will once again become Osgood Fancher.
+The entire world of signage is on edge wondering if St. Petersburg will revert to Leningrad, or the 7 continents to recoalesce back to Pangea, or if brooding Matthew McConaughey will readopt his birth name of Osgood Fancher.
 Now that this Pandora’s Box of rebranding has been opened, a crush of opportunists have rushed in to propose name changes to other municipalities and landmarks.
 Through the SOIA (Stealing of Information Act) I’ve compiled a list of these renaming proposals: